-Whether or not criminal charges are filed, NYFA or an individual may file a formal complaint under the 2022-2023 NY Campus Catalog alleging a student violated New York Film Academy's Title IX Grievance Policy & Procedure or Sexual Misconduct Policy.
-The following policies and procedures are derived from NYFA's Title IX Grievance Policy & Procedure and NYFA's Sexual Misconduct Policy as contained in the 2022-2023 NY Campus Catalog.
+Whether or not criminal charges are filed, NYFA or an individual may file a formal complaint under the 2023-2024 NY Campus Catalog alleging a student, faculty, or staff member violated New York Film Academy's Title IX Grievance Policy & Procedure or Sexual Misconduct Policy.
+The following policies and procedures are derived from NYFA's Title IX Grievance Policy & Procedure and NYFA's Sexual Misconduct Policy as contained in the 2023-2024 NY Campus Catalog.
 New York Film Academy reserves the right to make changes to the catalog, as necessary.